 Author: Ian French

-Photography: Ian French, USMC, Royal Norwegian Air Force & Swedish AIr Force
+Photography: Ian French, USMC, Royal Norwegian Air Force & Swedish Air Force

 Nordic Response was originally a Norwegian exercise called Cold Response, which took place every two years.
 With the expansion of NATO to include Finland and Sweden, this exercise has now evolved into Nordic Response which is a Norwegian led exercise with the aim of training NATO’s ability to defend and reinforce the alliance’s northern frontiers.